If you are a care leaver you may be able to get housing and other help from your local council. The help you get mainly depends on your age.

 Other support for care leavers aged 18 to 24

-If you need support to continue with your education or find training or employment, social services may be able to help you, for example by helping with the cost of living near your college, training centre or workplace.
+Ask social services to help you if you need support to continue with your education or find training or employment.
+They may be able to help with the cost of living near your college, training centre or workplace.

 Benefits for care leavers over 18